aleen42/PersonalWiki/Programming/JavaScript/data_structure/bt_bst/bt_bst.md

 ### Binary Trees and Binary Search Trees

 Before talking about how to build a binary tree in JavaScript, there is something we should know.

+The child nodes of a parent node are referred